-Antigen Tests Used at the point-of-care (POC) detect the presence of a specific viral antigen, which implies current viral infection.
+Antigen Tests Used at the Point-of-Care (POC) detect the presence of a specific viral antigen, which implies current viral infection.
 The currently authorized devices return results in approximately 15 minutes.
 The reliability of the test and any limitations associated with the test (e.g., if a rapid antigen test known to have false positives and negatives) or the diagnostic test) in writing from the manufacturer and the FDA.
-Most often the interpretation of the results requires consideration of infection spread in https://www.fda.gov/medical-devices/coronavirus-disease-2019-covid-19-emergency-useauthorizations-medical-devices/vitro-diagnostics-euas#individual-antigen Feb 23, 2021(Scroll to Individual Antigen tests)
+Most often the interpretation of the results requires consideration of infection spread in the community, specifically the county.